Qinbeans/chess-glm/README.md

 Reimplementation of my [chess-htmx](https://github.com/Qinbeans/chess-htmx) project in Gleam.
 The original project was written in Go and used the [htmx](https://htmx.org/) library to create a web-based chess game.

+This uses my DSL library [html-dsl](https://github.com/Qinbeans/html-dsl) to generate HTML.

 ```sh
 gleam add chess_glm
 ```

-Further documentation can be found at <https://hexdocs.pm/chess_glm>.
+Further documentation can be found at <https://qinbeans.github.io/chess-glm/>.

 ## Development